Skip to content

 </item>

-<!-- Your modifier that should override the third-party changes -->
+<!-- Your modifier overrides third-party changes with higher sortOrder -->

 <item name="your_override_modifier" xsi:type="object" sortOrder="1100">